benqfree/hello-world/README.md

 # hello-world
 Simon's hello world

-This is Simon, Business Analyst,
+This is Simon, Business Analyst, in AsiaInspection.
 I am learning git!